seldomatt/flatironblog/source/_posts/2012-10-17-about-sql-joins-the-3-ring-binder-model.markdown

 ## 3 RING BINDER

-Picture the two tables in your database as two pieces of looseleaf.
+Picture the two tables in our database as two pieces of looseleaf.
 The blue lines represent our rows, or records.
 The dashed lines represent our columns.

 {% img center /images/3ringbinder8.jpg 'database tables' %}